Who (mis)translates the (mis)translators?

 Nicca is our tendency to believe that things could or should be maintained to our satisfaction.
 This is an identifiable mental event in how we reify an object or concept.
 Ignoring the very ephemeral nature of moment to moment experience in favor of only noticing those aspects which do occur as stable.
 Spotting it for yourself is very powerful.
 If this were just considered on its own without the teaching of the antidote it might be related to feelings of hopelessness.
 That there is no hope of maintaining the conditions that lead to things we like.
 Thus, the flow of positive and negative experiences are undependable, indefinite in duration, intensity, and frequency.
 That our hopes of forcing them to be stable with our mind will be in vain.

-Nicca is a kind of reassurance that prevents unclenching—the relaxation of taṇhā, and the deconstruction of saṅkhāras.
-I think I've felt nicca in my self-soothing reaction to anything that seems to threaten my enjoyment of a favourite or newfound word or vibe, even after the enjoyment’s gone twisted.
+Nicca is a kind of reassurance that prevents the relaxation of taṇhā, and the unravelling of saṅkhāras.
+I think I've felt nicca in my self-soothing reaction to any perception that seems to threaten my enjoyment of a favourite or newfound word or vibe.

 Atta is a little hard to translate, we can translate it as more like a verb or more like a noun (Pali is weird).
 If we see it more like a noun it might be translated as ‘essence’ and if we translate it like a verb it might be translated as ‘to take/have control/ownership of.’
 Together we have the notion that if something has a real immutable character or ‘essence’ to it that we understand, then we can really control it and that this control won’t be subject to change.

-If upādāna pursues reduced essences across the narrowing process of taṇhā, and nicca is a kind of compulsive moment of reassurance that coaxes us to follow through on the pursuit, then attā may be the moment those essences are acknowledged by a central coordinator of action, "the self".
+If upādāna pursues simplified essences across the narrowing process of taṇhā, and nicca is a kind of compulsive moment of reassurance that coaxes us to follow through on the pursuit, then attā may be the moment that those essences are appropriated by a central coordinator of action, "the self".
 It’s the impulse to seize agency by wielding the essences: I’ve found this tool.
 Now it serves me!
 But is it really a tool at all?
 Does it serve?
-Or am I taking on technical debt, just as soon as the form of the essence seems sufficiently solid that I might manipulate it—because I really like the idea of having a new tool?
-Stevens uses the example of Maggie’s fake steering wheel in the intro to The Simpsons, which brings her the illusion of control.10 We pretend useless things are tools because playing with them feels nice.
-Maybe they were useful for a moment, once.
-Maybe they’ll be useful again sometime.
-And maybe I’m having too much fun, pulling on a finger trap.
+Or am I taking on technical debt, just as soon as the form of the essence seems sufficiently solid to manipulate, because I really like the idea of having a new tool?
+Stevens uses the example of Maggie’s fake steering wheel in the intro to The Simpsons, which brings her the illusion of control.9 We pretend useless things are tools because playing with them conjures an aura of doing something.
+Yes, maybe they were useful for a moment, once.
+Maybe they’ll be useful again sometime, too.
+And maybe I’m just pulling on a finger trap recreationally.

-To put it cutely, all too cutely: taṇhā says “this”, and upādāna makes it “this”.
+To put it cutely: taṇhā says “this”, and upādāna makes it “this”.
 Nicca says “this is fine”.
 Attā says “this is mine”.

 And anattā: